State service portal

 The public procurement framework applies to persons (including public persons and economic operators) who receive public funding, as well as to suppliers who wish to participate in public procurement as suppliers of goods, service providers or works.
-Legislation governing public procurement availablehere.
+The law governing public procurement is available here.

-The EIS also enables the supplier to verify its eligibility for participation in procurement procedures or procurement through the EIS section.e-statements', which summarises the information available in the various registers regarding the supplier's compliance with the requirements of the exclusion rules.
+The EIS also enables the supplier to verify its compliance with the participation in procurement procedures or procurement through the “e-certificates” section of the EIS, which summarises the information available in the various registers regarding the supplier's compliance with the requirements of the exclusion rules.
 In order to participate in a procurement procedure or procurement, the supplier may not have tax debts, insolvency, as well as other conditions of exclusion in conformity with the regulation of public procurement.

 In order to participate in procurement procedures and procurement, as well as in order to verify their eligibility for participation in procurement procedures and procurement, the supplier must make first-time registration in the EIS.
-Information on the registration process and the forms to be completed for registration can be found at:here.
+For information on the registration process and the forms to be completed for registration, see here in .

-Additional information on EIS, registration process, preparation, submission and other activities related to the procurement process can be found on the websitehttp://paligs.eis.gov.lv/piegadatajiem/N_0_1.html
+Additional information on EIS, registration process, preparation, submission and other activities related to the procurement process can be found at the http://paligs.eis.gov.lv/piegadatajiem/N_0_1.html website.